zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

 ### STEP 5.
 Run 01_AMPtk_ITS.sh

 We've learned all four main steps for NGS amplicon data processing.
-Now, we will add all the steps together and run as a bash script `AMPtk.sh`
+Now, we will add all the steps together and run as a bash script `01_AMPtk_ITS.sh`

 ```bash
 sbatch pipeline/01_AMPtk_ITS.sh